Night Guards for Teeth Grinding & TMJ In Lynnwood

 Taking Care of Your Night Guard

 You can literally brush your night guard or occlusal guard just like you would your teeth.
-A soft toothbrush, toothpaste and warm water will remove the plaque that will adhere to the guard during the sleeping hours.
-You can add in soaking it once a week in a special dental solution.
+A soft toothbrush, toothpaste, and warm water will remove the plaque that adheres to the guard during the sleeping hours.
+You can add soaking it once a week in a special dental solution.
 Always make sure the night guard is dry when not using it to prevent bacteria from building up.

 Will They Last a While?